deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 “That was it, yes.
 You know of her?”

-“No. It’s just….
-That was my grandmother’s name.”
+“No. It’s just… That was my grandmother’s name.”

 “Well, this one rescued a bunch of Females and cubs who got abducted off a colonial transport,” Garaaf explained.
 “She became an honorary member of the Clan of Females, became an advisor to the Mother-Supreme… it’s a long story.
 The point is, she made an impression and we committed our efforts to returning her home.
 That’s why Giymuy was at Capitol Station that day, among other reasons.
 Some of my more influential Brothers were talking in terms of a formal friendship and alliance between our peoples.”

 “And that’s when the Hunters got you,” Spears surmised.

 “Yes, and they used tactics we’d never seen before.
-Every shot we fired missed, every time we began an evasive maneuve they’d just blink into the perfect spot to counter it.
+Every shot we fired missed, every time we began an evasive maneuver they’d just blink into the perfect spot to counter it.
 At close quarters they tore the fleet to pieces.
-The Winter Fire lasted a while, but eventually we took a bad hit, lost our power cores, and...” he gestured around him.
+The *Winter Fire* lasted a while, but eventually we took a bad hit, lost our power cores, and...”
+He gestured around him.
 “Even if they hadn’t outnumbered us a hundred to one, we never stood a chance.
 In the end their swarmships just burrowed into the hull and the lucky ones died in the gunfight.”

 “You weren’t so lucky,” Conley observed.